Jaisocx-Tools/Workspace/README.md

     3. **NodeJS 23** dockerized volume with services:
         1. **node** command line interface. node --version: v23.11.0.
         2. **npm** command line interface. npm --version: 10.9.2.
-        3. **yarn@1.22.19** package manager is installed in the node docker service, however is not used by ProjectBuilder.
+        3. **yarn@4.9.1** package manager is installed in the node docker service, however is not used by ProjectBuilder.
 You are free to rebuild the PackageBuilder to use yarn.
 I shall note to develop .env setting for the choice of npm or yarn.
-        3. **Express** NodeJS Framework example application in `code/ts/express/app` http://localhost:3000/
+        3. **Express@5.1.0** NodeJS Framework example application in `code/ts/express/app` http://localhost:3000/
         4. **Node http server** endpoint http://localhost:8083/, serving volume `code/ts`.
-    4. Backend interpreting language **PHP 8.3** dockerized service with **XDebug** installed and configured, to use with Jaisocx https server, serving volume `code/php`, too.
+    4. Backend interpreting language **PHP 8.4** dockerized service with **XDebug** installed and configured, to use with Jaisocx https server, serving volume `code/php`, too.
     5. **MySQL Database** dockerized service, e.g. to test Typescript tools, rendering JSON data, by delivering JSON http responses, built by backend scripting languages, read tables records from a database.